 Notice to all owners and/or occupiers of land situated in the City of Kalgoorlie-Boulder

-As a measure to assist in the control of bush fires, and to prevent the spread or extension of a bush fire which may occur, all owners and/or occupiers of land within the City of Kalgoorlie-Boulder district are required before the 1st day in October each year, or within 14 days of becoming the owner or occupier of land if after that date, to clear firebreaks or take measures in accordance with this notice and maintain those firebreaks and measures up to and including the 31st day of May in the following year.
+As a measure to assist in the control of bush fires, and to prevent the spread or extension of a bush fire, all owners and/or occupiers of land within the City of Kalgoorlie-Boulder district are required before the 1 October 2018, or within 14 days of becoming the owner or occupier of land thereafter, must clear firebreaks or take measures in accordance with this notice to maintain those firebreaks and measures up to and including the 30 April 2019.
+Interpretation “Act”

-” means able to be driven around, unhindered, in a standard four-wheel drive vehicle.
+means able to be driven around, unhindered, in a standard four-wheel drive vehicle.
+General Requirements

-All owners and/or occupiers of land within the district of the City of Kalgoorlie-Boulder must clear all flammable matter from the land in accordance with the following requirements-- Land which is 5,000m
+All owners and/or occupiers of land within the district of the City of Kalgoorlie-Boulder must clear all flammable matter from the land in accordance with the following requirements-- Land which is 5,000 m2 or less

-Be required to follow the general fire hazard reduction measures as stated in this notice.
-Land which is 5,001m2
+in area shall be required to follow the general fire hazard reduction measures as stated in this notice.
+Land which is 5,001 m2

 Permits are required between--1 April to 30 April and 1 October to 31 October each year.
 (No permit required Period)